kw-ch/kw-ch.github.io/_posts/2022-12-28-stm32-development.md

 This is a quick writeup that walks through the process of setting up VSCode for STM32 development.
 I wanted to make VSCode my all-in-one code editor (for both embedded and non-embedded stuff) and this is how I did it.

-Some of you may ask why don't I just use Linux.
-Well I'd love to switch over to Linux (and leave Windows entirely), but as a student, I sometimes need to download software that's not really well-supported (or at all) on Linux.
-I actually have a dual boot setup but I've found that having to constantly reboot to switch between the two OS's is a bit annoying so I mainly just compromise by using MSYS2 which is honestly good enough for me.
-I may switch over in the future and update this when I do.

 # The Software
 Before we begin, it's important to get to know our tools.